 If you’re familiar with moving-coil dynamic drivers and electrostatic drivers, it may be helpful to envision the planar magnetic as a sort of hybrid.
 It works on the dynamic principle of electromagnetic induction but is designed similarly to the electrostatic driver with a diaphragm sandwiched between two arrays.

 To explain how the planar magnetic driver works, let’s begin with the design components and a simplified cross-sectional illustration:

 As we see in the diagram above, there are 3 key components to the planar magnetic driver:

 - Conductive traces

 The magnets of the planar magnetic driver are designed in arrays to either side of the diaphragm.
-There must be space between the magnets to allow air and sound to escape from the driver and the magnetic field lines must be concentrated at the diaphragm for maximum efficiency.
+There must be space between the magnets to allow air and sound to escape from the driver, and the magnetic field lines must be concentrated at the diaphragm for maximum efficiency.

 There are plenty of different styles of magnet arrays in planar magnetic drivers.
 We’ll discuss common arrays in the next section, appropriately titled Planar Magnetic Magnet Arrays.
-For now, we’ll discuss a single array to get the idea of how the driver works.
+For now, we’ll discuss a single array to get an idea of how the driver works.